Internal mobility: The strategy every talent leader should focus on in 2024

 But when it comes to finding solutions, leaders need to be looking inward before they gaze outward.

 Internal mobility is a key strategy for navigating turbulent times.
 It allows organizations to quickly adapt to evolving market conditions, ensuring their survival and competitiveness.
 Moreover, fostering internal mobility increases employee engagement, retention, and talent development.
 In the face of ongoing disruptions and the increasing demand for agile workforce strategies, here’s why internal mobility is an essential approach for businesses to thrive.

 1. Mobility means agility

 An agile workforce that is used to shifting from one job to another inside one organization really helps from a strategic perspective.
 It enables businesses to change course when needed in a much more effective way.
-Instead of recruiting like crazy when the time is right and then laying off massively when the going gets tough, companies with good internal mobility do this less.
-They tend to have smaller swings.

 They understand the value of people they've trained, who know their culture, who know their values, their organization and also the competitive world in which they operate.
 Shifting these people to a new job, sometimes with upskilling and reskilling, can be more efficient than hiring externally, although they may need to do a bit of both.